ml-stat-Sustech/TorchCP/README.md

 DeepCP is still under active development.
 We will add the following features/items down the road:

-* ClusterCP, Weigthed split CP.
+* ClusterCP, Weighted split conformal inference.
 * loss functions for CP
 * ...